Daniel-Peretz/LuxuryCouponsBackend/README.md

 Luxury Coupons Backend is a Java program, using Spring Boot Framework, Maven and MySQL DB.

-It`s a coupons management system, which allows companies to produce coupons,
+It's a coupons management system, which allows companies to produce coupons,

 as part of advertising campaigns, and register customers can purchase them.